-Who’s at fault cannot be determined by who t-boned who.
-Instead, fault in a t-bone accident depends on which car had the right to be moving forward.
+In a t-bone accident, who’s at fault cannot be determined by who t-boned whom Instead, fault in a t-bone accident depends on which car had the right to be moving forward.
 This is called the right of way.
 Both cars cannot have the right of way.
-Instead, in a t-bone accident, one vehicle had the right of way and the other vehicle violated that right of way.
+In a t-bone accident, one vehicle had the right of way, and the other vehicle violated that right of way.

 Left Turn Accidents